MOLECULAR MODELING and MOLECULAR GRAPHICS.

 Users of Windows Vista/7/8/8.1/10, will already have the required DLLs in their C:\Windows\System32 folder.
 Most computers will already have these DLLs in C:\WINDOWS\SYSTEM, C:\WINDOWS\SYSTEM32, or C:\WINNT\SYSTEM32.
 However, if you have the Windows Vista OS, or when you try to run StruMM3D you get an error message about a missing DLL, then download this VBRUN60SP6.EXE, copy it to your SYSTEM32 folder (see above) and unzip the file there.
 If you are only missing VB6 run-time files, these are available in the run-time library for VB6, vbrun60sp6.exe.
 Just download it and run/open it.Click VBRUN60SP6.EXE to download the run-time files for VB6 (about 1005 K).
 Once you have thee file, just click on it and the VB6 run-time files will be installed into your computer.
 Users of Windows 7 or 8 should right click on the executable file and select “Run as Administrator”.

-StruMM3D needs a file named Str3DiDrive.Dat, for its proper functioning.
+StruMM3D also needs a file named Str3DiDrive.Dat, for its proper functioning.
 This file is included in all installation packages, and should have been installed into Drive C:\ProgramData\Str3Di after your first use of StruMM3D.
-If your installation tells you that it is missing, look for a duplicate in X:\Str3Di, where the program is installed.
+If your installation tells you that it is missing, look for a duplicate in the installation folder, X:\Str3Di where the program is installed.
 If this file is missing from X:\Str3Di then you can get a copy from StruMM3DUpd.Exe, above and place it in X:\Str3Di.
 Follow the instructions described above (New Users).

 You are encouraged to place a shortcut to StruMM3D on your desktop.
 While executing, StruMM3D, click on HELP in the main menu, and then there is an option to place a shortcut onto your desktop.
 Do that.
-Otherwise, open Windows Explorer, navigate to the directory X:\ Str3Di, left-click on the file StruMM3D and create the shortcut.
+Otherwise, open Windows Explorer, navigate to the directory X:\ Str3Di, right-click on the file StruMM3D and select the option to create the shortcut.
 Drag the shortcut to the desktop.

 When using StruMM3D you can save a graphic of the current image to the clipboard (there are three ways to do this within the program), and this simultaneously places that image, as a BMP file, into the current working directory.
 You can use this graphic in your publications/documents etc..
 If you view the folder using Windows Explorer, you can see these thumbnails (Windows makes them from the BMP file, or any other graphics file in the folder, JPG, GIF) and these thumbnails show the molecules in glorious color.